renatocaliari/contornos/docs/en/apps.md

 ## Progression Track

-Progression tracks can help identify seniority and experience in a [Contorno of focus and specialty of a person](#type-of-energy-in-contorno).
+Progression tracks can help identify seniority and experience in a [Contorno of focus of a person](#type-of-energy-in-contorno).

-Instead of starting with an overly complicated and customized trak, try to start with something simplified and that anyone will quickly understand.
+Instead of starting with an overly complicated and customized track, try to start with something simplified and that anyone will quickly understand.
 Over time, you can craft more customized tracks with more requirements at each level.
 However, assess whether it is really necessary.
 The more levels and more criteria, the more difficult it can be to maintain, evolve and understand.

+If you want ways to increase the granularity of identification, see [Recognition with medals](#recognition-with-medals).

 **Example of a simple trail:**
 - **Aspirant**